 For an extra fun way to include tripe in your dog's routine, look for dog treats that contain tripe.
-The quantities will be much smaller, but will still offer some nutritional and flavour benefits to your pooch.
-These are great for training, too because your dog will be attracted to the strong smell and taste.
+The quantities will be much smaller but will still offer your pooch some nutritional and flavour benefits.
+These are great for training, too, because your dog will be attracted to the strong smell and taste.

-Freeze-dried tripe treats have the same digestive enzymes benefits as raw, fresh tripe.
-Additionally, the soft texture is great for puppies and seniors that need an easy-chew option.
+Freeze-dried tripe treats have the same digestive enzyme benefits as raw, fresh tripe.
+The soft texture is also great for puppies and seniors who need an easy-chew option.

 Here are our top picks:

 Natural Tripe Chews

 When it comes to treats, sometimes dogs need a satisfying chew that is also highly nutritious.
 Dried green tripe is a safe and crunchy natural chew that can help improve your dog's dental health and offer your dog a fun and tasty activity.

 Our top pick, Eldon's Tripe Twist Sticks, acts like floss and helps remove food debris and bacteria that contribute to your dog's bad breath.
 Here is a few other tripe chews that your dog will love: